Restoration to Date:

 Daunting Task in Small Steps

-Due to the size of the campus, the enormity of the church, the dilapidated infrastructure, and the fledgling nature of a new congregation, restoring St. Francis de Sales is a daunting task from any perspective.
+Due to the size of the campus, the immensity of the church, the dilapidated infrastructure, and the fledgling nature of a new congregation, restoring St. Francis de Sales is a daunting task from any perspective.
 Nevertheless, since 2005, the restoration done in steady, small steps by the community has yielded appreciable fruits.

 Renovation of the three-story, 25-room convent began in August 2009, and continues to the present day.
 So far the restored rooms have served the Oratory community well for priestly retreats and guest housing for the recent Ordinations of 2014.